Nosa-Drexx/AlgoData/ReadMe.md

 Some algorithms have different variant which will be listed below

-Nb: All code can be found in the "implementing functions.js" and "hashing-functions.js" files on the root of this repo, check file for more info and uses of algorithms
+Nb: All code can be found in the src folder "algorithms.js, "datastructure.js", "hashing-functions.js" files on the root of this repo, check file for more info and uses of algorithms

 See full content below